crossplane/docs/content/knowledge-base/guides/write-a-composition-function-in-python.md

 [Buf Schema Registry](https://buf.build/crossplane/crossplane/docs/main:apiextensions.fn.proto.v1beta1).

 The fields of the generated Python objects behave similarly to builtin Python types like dictionaries and lists.
-You should be aware that there are some differences.
+Be aware that there are some differences.

 Notably, you access the map of observed and desired resources like a dictionary but you can't add a new desired resource by assigning to a map key.
 Instead,